-During this lesson, it became obvious that there are plenty of sources of change during IT strategy work which result in a multitude of possible adaptions.
+During this lesson, it became obvious that there are plenty of sources of change during IT strategy work, which result in a multitude of possible adaptions.
 Indeed, the reality of IT strategy development only seldom reflects the original ideas.
-Rather, changes resulting from, for example, employee feedback, new opportunities, or implementation failures let new strategic foci emerge which, in the end, lead to another realized strategy than the intended one, and may leave other strategic aspects unrealized.
+Rather, changes resulting from, for example, employee feedback, new opportunities, or implementation failures let new strategic foci emerge that, in the end, lead to a differently realized strategy than the intended one and may leave other strategic aspects unrealized.
 This reality of IT strategy development is depicted in the following graphic.

-Reality of IT strategy development (based on Ward & Peppard, 2002)
+Reality of IT Strategy Development (based on Ward & Peppard, 2002)